vonclites/cs111_assignments/README.md

 ```bash
 cd code
 ```
 Within this directory, we will 'clone' a copy of the lab assignments repository.
-(You can also create other directories for other coding projects you may undertake.)
+(You can also create other directories here for other coding projects you may undertake.)

 Type
 ```bash